 Two important purposes of the Certificate are, first, to provide requisite education to assist individuals involved in the administration of First Nations governments and, second, to provide expanded educational opportunities at the university level for students who are not in a position to commit to a four-year program of study.

 Students must establish their course of study with approval from the Chair of First Nations Studies.

-First Nations Language Level 1 course.
+Three credit hours of any First Nations Culture Level 1 course or any First Nations Language Level 1 course.